hazelcast/hazelcast-docker/hazelcast-openshift-rhel/README.md

 ### Creating Volume and Loading Custom Configurations
 `This is a prerequisite` step for the next section if you have custom configurations or jars.

+Moreover, OCP 3.5 installations on cloud providers like AWS, may not contain `Persistent Volumes`(PV) in that case, to deploy Hazelcast cluster with `hazelcast-template.js` it is a `prerequisite` to create a PV.

 In order to share `custom configurations` or `custom domain jars` (for example EntryProcessor implementations) between Hazelcast Pods, you need to add a `persistent volume` in OCP.
 In `hazelcast-template.js` this directory is named as `/data/hazelcast`, and it should be claimed.
 Below, you can find how to add persistent volume in OCP.
 Please notice that it is just an example of persistent volume creation with `NFS`, there are many different ways that you can map volumes in Kubernetes and Openshift Platform.
 You can find available volumes via [this link](https://docs.openshift.com/container-platform/3.4/rest_api/kubernetes_v1.html#v1-volume)

-* Login to your OCP console `oc login <your-ocp-url>` with `admin` user or rights
+* Login to your OCP console `oc login <your-ocp-url>` with `system:admin` user or rights
-* Create a directory in master for the pysical storage.
+* Create a directory in master for the physical storage.
 ```
 mkdir -p <your-pv-path>
 chmod -R 777 <parent-path-to-pv> [may require root permissions]